tamucc-comp-bio/classroom_repo_2024/lectures/lecture03.md

 </details>

-## IV.
-Real World Application of Skills Learned: Fisheries-Induced Evolution
+## V. Real World Application of Skills Learned: Fisheries-Induced Evolution

 My lab has been studying the evolution of limpets in Hawaii.
 They are a local delicacy and are under intense harvesting pressure.
 We are interested in the selective pressures applied by overharvesting and how it affects the evolution of phenotypes.